 Only students who appear to have potential for success in the WGU model and within their selected program of study will be readmitted.
 Readmission is not automatic and could be denied for any of the following reasons:

 Readmitted students must be eligible for their desired program of study and will be subject to the admission and graduation requirements of their degree program at the time of reentry.
 Additionally, the student will be placed into the most current catalog version of the program.
 Students readmitted to the university must complete term enrollment within 10 days of the start of the term with their assigned mentor.
 Students must also agree to abide by the university's academic progress policy.

 What will happen once I have actually been readmitted?

-When you have met the conditions to be readmitted, on the first business day of the following month, your record will be re-activated in the system and you will be assigned to a mentor.
+When you have met the conditions to be readmitted your record will be re-activated in the system and you will be assigned to a mentor at the start of your term.
 You and your mentor will receive a "welcome back" e-mail confirming your actual restart after your withdrawal.
-Within the first 10 days of your reentry term, you will contact the mentor to discuss your Degree Plan and establish Academic Activity Verification (AAV).
+Within the first 10 days of your reentry term, you will contact the mentor to discuss your Degree Plan and establish term enrollment.